 More About Input Speed Sensors

-An input speed sensor reads a reluctor ring.
-Located on or inside your vehicle’s transmission, the sensor is tasked to monitor your vehicle’s transmission input speed.
-This sensor can measure how many RPM (revolutions per minute) your input shaft is turning.
-Once the PCM detects an irregularity in RPM input, it will trigger the illumination of the Check Engine Light.
+Located on or inside your vehicle’s transmission, the turbine speed sensor measures the RPM of the turbine shaft.
+Once the PCM or TCM detects an irregularity in the turbine speed input, it will trigger the illumination of the Check Engine Light.

 A vehicle may go into “fail-safe” mode as a result of this trouble code.
 This is a condition where the vehicle’s power and speed are suppressed to avoid further damaging other components.

-What are the Possible Causes of the P2196 Code?
+What are the Possible Causes of the P0715 Code?

 There can be several triggers of this code.
 Here are some of them: